 Here’s how the house looks today:

-Thanks to Natalie’s cousin David Towles, who visited the house recently and posted some interior photos,
+Thanks to Natalie’s cousin David Towles, who shared these photos.

-In this photo he took of the front porch you can see the ceiling is painted blue,
+In this one of the front porch you can see the ceiling is painted blue,

 which is fitting for a gracious Southern home: